MichaelCurrin/dev-cheatsheets/cheatsheets/web/svg.md

 </style>
 ```

 Note this only works because the SVG is elements are defined directly.
-See the [Current color](#current-color) section for loading and external image and then setting its color.
+See the section below for loading and external image and then setting its color.

 You can set color of the entire SVG using inline style.